el-rotny/shopify-impact-theme/README.md

       }
     }

-When making changes, your SCSS files will be automatically compiled to CSS.
+In command line cd to your project root (not your theme root) & run

+    $ bower install

 Run compass to compile locally
 ---------------------

+When making changes, your SCSS files will be automatically compiled to CSS.

-In command line, cd to your projecy root and run
+In command line, cd to your theme directory and run

     compass watch

 Thats it!.

-Notes:
-In command line cd to your project root (not your theme root) & run

-    $ bower install

 The top of our config.rb file already has the correct import path